- Under-the-influence minors are responsible for many accidents in Georgia each year.

 There are significant differences between the criminal conviction of a minor for driving under the influence and a minor being the subject of a civil lawsuit for injuries resulting from a DUI accident.

 A minor may be charged criminally based on the amount of blood alcohol concentration (BAC) detected in their system.
 However, for an injured party to successfully sue a minor in a civil action and recover damages, negligence on the part of the minor must be proven.
-The fact that the minor was legally intoxicated while driving is not always sufficient enough to hold that minor responsible for injuries and damages you sustained in the accident.
+The fact that the minor was legally intoxicated while driving is not always sufficient enough to hold that minor responsible for injuries and damages you sustsceneained in the accident.

 To recover damages in a Georgia DUI injury case against a minor, the three elements of negligence must be proven: